cpske/ISP/django/authentication.md

 title: Authentication in Django
 ---

-Django includes an authentication system, which can be combined with your own forms and authentication "backends".
+Django provides an authentication system, which can be combined with your own forms and authentication "backends".

 Django's authentication "app" provides support for user login, logout, sign-up, and password reset.